zugarzeeker/ku-grade-chart/README.md

-# grade-chart-transcript
+# ku-grade-chart
-show grade with beautiful chart
+show grade with beautiful chart in transcript